Install SQL Server 2016 Servicing Updates

 After Setup finds the latest versions of the applicable updates, it downloads and integrates them with the current SQL Server setup process.
 Product Update can include a cumulative update, service pack, or service pack plus cumulative update.
-Product Update functionality is an extension of the Slipstream Functionality that was available in SQL Server 2008 PCU1.

 The SQL Server updates are available through Microsoft Update (MU), Windows Server Update Services (WSUS) and the Microsoft Download Center.
 Security and Critical updates for SQL Server are available through Microsoft Update, and to be able to see these updates you need to opt-into MU through the Windows Update applet in Control panel.

 When you receive an update through Microsoft Update, it will update all SQL Server features to the latest version in an unattended mode.
 If you need more flexibility or don’t have internet or WSUS access you will need to obtain the updates from the Microsoft Download Center.